gnbaron/signature-recognition/README.md

 Verify the authenticity of handwritten signatures through digital image processing and neural networks.

+This is an **experimental project** built during our research on the usage of AI throughout the most diverse fields.

 ## Dataset
 We got the dataset from [ICDAR 2009 Signature Verification Competition (SigComp2009)](http://www.iapr-tc11.org/mediawiki/index.php?title=ICDAR_2009_Signature_Verification_Competition_(SigComp2009)).

+## Usage
+- `python sigrecog.py` runs using our backpropagation neural network implementation
+- `python sigrecogtf.py` runs using a tensorflow model based on logistic regression

 ## Built with
 - OpenCV